bbauska/UC-Davis-JS-Basics/readme.md

 </p>

 And if you want another take on the basics, you can go to this MDN web docs page on introduction to events.
-I\'ll put the link in with the lesson.
+I&apos;ll put the link in with the lesson.
 So you can click it and look through this page.
 This page gives you a very thorough overview of events in the way they work in JavaScript.
-And some of the more advanced things that they get into like bubbling and propagation, all this kind of stuff we\'ll look at later in the course.
+And some of the more advanced things that they get into like bubbling and propagation, all this kind of stuff we&apos;ll look at later in the course.
 But this will give you a thorough introduction to events in JavaScript here as well.